F1Coin/F1C/README.md

 other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

-### Manual Quality Assurance (QA) Testing

-Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-Creating a thread in the [F1coin discussion forum](https://f1cointalk.org/index.php?board=2.0) will allow the F1coin development team members to review your proposal and to provide assistance with creating a test plan.

 Translations
 ------------